The Reed Care Team

 We are limited in what we can share with you after we reach out to a student, as it is important to us that we maintain the student's privacy.
 However, we will confirm receipt of a care referral and confirm that we will reach out to the student to offer assistance.

 How can I help the student directly?Your expression of concern may be a critical factor in supporting a student’s academic and emotional well-being.
-You don’t need to play the role of a counselor; listening, expressing care, and offering resources to the student can go a long way!
-When speaking with a student you are concerned for, we recommend the following strategies:
+Listening, expressing care, and offering resources to the student can go a long way!
+Visit Concerned for a Student? for guidance on how to directly communicate care and concern to a student, and refer them to helpful support resources.

 Contact the Care Team

-Community members are welcome to contact Assistant Dean for Student Support and Care Team chair Britt Q. Hoover for questions or consultation.
+Community members are welcome to contact the assistant dean for student support and Care Team chair Britt Q. Hoover for questions or consultation.
 Britt is available during business hours by phone and email:Telephone: 503-777-7521